jerryjj/iot-pipeline-codelabs/part1.md

 ### Open Cloud Shell to your project

-We will be utilising Cloud Shell during this codelab so you don't need to install any command-line tools to your working computer.
+We will be utilising [Cloud Shell](https://cloud.google.com/shell/) during this codelab so you don't need to install any command-line tools to your working computer.

 [Open in Cloud Shell and clone lab repository](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/jerryjj/iot-pipelines-series)

+Reason we use the Cloud Shell is that it comes pre-installed with the tools we need!

 ### Prepare common environment variables